phymea/earbox-releases/README.md

 docker pull ghcr.io/phymea/earbox:latest-cpu
 ```

-**Note:** The `latest` tag now points to the GPU image with model weights included (~200MB larger).
+**Note:** The `latest` tag points to the GPU image with model weights included (~200MB larger).
 This eliminates the need to download weights at runtime.
 Use `latest-gpu` if you prefer the smaller image with automatic weight download.

 **📖 Docker usage:** See [GHCR Package Documentation](https://github.com/phymea/earbox/pkgs/container/earbox)